adibarbusoftlab/playgist/_posts/en/2023-10-04-play-store-security.md

 You can review apps permissions after installation, but it's best to choose specific permissions during installation.
 If any excessive ones can't be disabled, check the producer's website for data usage details.

 To review permissions for installed apps, follow these steps:
-- Open "Settings".
+- Open "Settings"
-- Go to "Apps".
+- Go to "Apps"
-- Select the app.
+- Select the app
-- Tap "Permissions".
+- Tap "Permissions"
-- Adjust permissions as needed by tapping on each one.
+- Adjust permissions as needed by tapping on each one
-- Confirm changes.
+- Confirm changes

 ## Install an antivirus for your device